ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 2. If the mandatory input parameters are missing, throws the appropriate message.

-1. Validate the License key based on following logic
+1. Validates the License key based on following logic
    * License key received should be mapped to the TSP ID received in the request
    * License key should not be expired as per the expiry time mapped to the License Key